swacksoc/discord-bots-session/README.md

 Welcome to our Discord Bots session!
 This session aims to get you to become more comfortable with how discord bots work, and allow you to make one for yourselves.

-For those already comfortable, please skip to the final section where we~~can use you for free labour~~ have some challenges for you!
+For those already comfortable, please skip to the final section where we have some challenges for you!

 ## Setting up the bot